-All banks must meet minimum ratios of Tier I and Tier II capital (less any capital deductions) to risk-weighted assets, determined in accordance with Financial Services Commission requirements that have been formulated based on BIS standards.
+All banks must meet minimum ratios of Tier I and Tier II capital (less any capital deductions) to riskweighted assets, determined in accordance with Financial Services Commission requirements that have been formulated based on BIS standards.
 These requirements were adopted and became effective in 1996, and were amended effective January 1, 2008 upon the implementation by the Financial Supervisory Service of Basel II.
-Under such requirements, all domestic banks and foreign bank branches are required to meet a minimum ratio of

-Tier I and Tier II capital (less any capital deductions) to risk-weighted assets of 8.0%.
+Under such requirements, all domestic banks and foreign bank branches are required to meet a minimum ratio of Tier I and Tier II capital (less any capital deductions) to risk-weighted assets of 8.0%.
 Commencing in July 2013, the Financial Services Commission promulgated a series of amended regulations implementing Basel III, pursuant to which Korean banks and bank holding companies were required to maintain a minimum ratio of common equity Tier I capital to risk-weighted assets of 3.5% and Tier I capital to risk-weighted assets of 4.5% from December 1, 2013, which minimum ratios were increased to 4.0% and 5.5%, respectively, from January 1, 2014 and increased further to 4.5% and 6.0%, respectively, from January 1, 2015.
 Such requirements are in addition to the pre-existing requirement for a minimum ratio of Tier I and Tier II capital (less any capital deductions) to risk-weighted assets of 8.0%, which remains unchanged.
-The amended regulations also require an additional capital conservation buffer of 2.5% in 2021 and 2022, as well as a potential counter-cyclical capital buffer of up to 2.5%, which is determined on a quarterly basis by the Financial Services Commission.
-Furthermore, we and Woori Bank were each designated as a domestic systemically important bank holding company and a domestic systematically important bank for 2021 by the Financial Services Commission and was subject to an additional capital requirement of 1.0% in 2021.
-In July 2021, we and Woori Bank were again each designated as a domestic systemically important bank holding company and a domestic systemically important bank, respectively, for 2022, which subjects us and Woori Bank to the additional capital requirement of 1.0% in 2022.
+The amended regulations also require an additional capital conservation buffer of 2.5% in 2022 and 2023, as well as a potential counter-cyclical capital buffer of up to 2.5%, which is determined on a quarterly basis by the Financial Services Commission.
+Furthermore, we and Woori Bank were each designated as a domestic systemically important bank holding company and a domestic systematically important bank, respectively, for 2022 and 2023 by the Financial Services Commission, which subjects us and Woori Bank to the additional capital requirement of 1.0% in 2022 and 2023.